-Matt is a Senior Associate Attorney with Koprince Law LLC.
+Matt is a Partner with Koprince Law LLC.
 His legal practice focuses on federal government contract litigation and transactional work.

 Matt has helped companies be successful in federal contract bid protests as both protestor and intervenor.
 Matt regularly plays a key role in protests and appeals with the GAO, SBA, U.S. Court of Federal Claims, Boards of Contract Appeals, and other forums.
 As a litigator, Matt’s philosophy is to be courteous, decorous, and to zealously advocate for his client’s needs.
 Matt also assists companies with preparing effective and compliant teaming agreements, joint venture agreements, mentor-protégé agreements; helps resellers with regulatory compliance (including with the nonmanufacturer rule); and drafts corporate documents such as operating agreements, bylaws, and others.

 Prior to joining Koprince law, Matt was a clerk at the United States District Court District of Kansas in the chambers of the Honorable Julie A. Robinson.
 At the University of Kansas School of Law, Matt served as Note and Comment Editor of the Kansas Law Review.
 In addition to his juris doctorate, Matt earned a master’s degree in journalism and mass communication.